loeeeee/immich-in-lxc/README.md

 Finally, run the `install.sh` and it will update Immich, hopefully without problems.

 Also, don't forget to start the service again, to load the latest Immich instance.

+### Notice

+When upgrading to Immich version v1.118.0, all user should redo the procedure at [pre-install step][#Install custom photo-processing library], because JPEG XL support was added in Immich.